wp-plugins/hypernews/readme.txt

 == Screenshots ==

 1. News listing with tools to read, unread, mark as favorite, hide, publish as draft and make a note.
+2. Add links to specific link category in your ordinary WordPress Link.
+3. In Hypernews Settings, set the same link category name.
+Then reload page with "fetch" and you are ready to go!